Ptujec/LaunchBar/Scan-QR-Code/README.md

 <img src="03.jpg" width="205"/>

 If there is just one QR code visible on your screen, you can hold `command` while launching the action to capture the entire screen for scanning the QR code.

-The action will send a notification that, depending on the QR code content, is clickable.

 ## Setup (IMPORTANT!)